Molecular Conformation Generation via Shifting Scores: Experiment

 \subsection{Results and analysis}

 The results of molecular conformation generation are shown in Table \ref{tab:results}.
 The baseline results are obtained from GeoDiff \citep{xu2021geodiff}.
 In order to mitigate the impact of the model's backbone and primarily evaluate the efficacy of distance distribution modeling, we have opted to utilize a backbone that closely resembles that of GeoDiff.
 This will enable us to more accurately assess the performance of the distance distribution modeling technique while minimizing the potential confounding effects of the model's underlying architecture.
-The Visualization of selected generated conformation can in found in Appendix \ref{sec: Appendix for visualization of conformation}.
-We can see that in generated conformations, atoms that should be in the fixed planar structure are not located in a plane.
-We refer readers to Appendix \ref{app: Planar structure generation}.
+The Visualization of selected generated conformation can be found in Appendix \ref{sec: Appendix for visualization of conformation}.

-\textbf{Score distribution.} We visualize the distribution of $\sigma \nabla_{\tilde{\mathbf{x}}} \log p(\tilde{\mathbf{x}} | \mathbf{x})$ and we find that when $\sigma_t$ is large, the distribution is in the shape of a long tail Gaussian distribution (see Fig. \ref{fig:score_kde}).
-This indicates that the current model can easily fit the proposed distribution without much modification.
-For a more detailed analysis, we refer readers to Appendix \ref{app: Distribution of proposed score matching objective function}.